The phrases “sexual misconduct” and “inappropriate behavior” condense the spectrum of sexual violence.

 Victims are in a lose-lose situation.

 They don’t want to be shred apart, called unreasonable, hysterical, or overly sensitive.
 (What reasonable person would?)
-Yet, where they see communities label disclosing victims as such, they will take mental note.
+Yet, where they see communities label disclosing victims, they will take mental note.
 They will avoid saying too much to overload and offend the populous.
-As a result, most lower level violations of sexual violence go completely unreported.
+Most lower level violations of sexual violence go unreported.
 Only the more pervasive, ongoing patterns compel victims to speak.

 Where we have entire communities grooming victims to be silent, why would reasonable people ever question a victim’s disclosure timing?
 It makes perfect sense that, where whole communities helped abusers groom their victims to be silent through their hidden cultures, it would take a social revolution, a cultural shift, and a reset to “right” to break victims’ years-constructed walls of silence.